RostyslavBortman/HookRegistryTest/README.md

 - Standardized JSON Schema for HookLists to ensure consistency and interoperability;
 - GitHub-Driven Management for collaborative HookList contributions and reviews;
-- Seamless Integration with IPFS and The Graph for storage, indexing, and querying across supported blockchains;

 ## What are HookLists?